varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   The HTTP status code returned by the server.

 obj.response
   The HTTP status message returned by the server.

 obj.cacheable
-  True if the request resulted in a cacheable response.
-A response is considered cacheable if it is valid (see above), and the HTTP status code is 200, 203, 300, 301, 302, 404 or 410.
+  True if the object had beresp.cacheable.
+Unless you've forced delivery in your VCL obj.cacheable will always be true.

 obj.ttl
-  The object's remaining time to live, in seconds.
+  The object's remaining time to live, in seconds. obj.ttl is writable.

 obj.lastuse
   The approximate time elapsed since the object was last requests, in